shuai-xu/flink/docs/dev/connectors/kafka.md

 </div>
 </div>

-Also note that Flink can only restart the topology if enough processing slots are available to restart the topology.
+Also, note that Flink can only restart the topology if enough processing slots are available to restart the topology.
 So if the topology fails due to loss of a TaskManager, there must still be enough slots available afterwards.
-Flink on YARN supports automatic restart of lost YARN containers.
+Flink on YARN supports the automatic restart of lost YARN containers.

 If checkpointing is not enabled, the Kafka consumer will periodically commit the offsets to Zookeeper.